East Coast Rail Link (ECRL) project is a 640km railway link being developed in Malaysia. Credit: SANY Group.

 ECRL project will comprise 20 stations.
 Credit: Malaysia Rail Link.

-Construction on the ECRL project began with the groundbreaking held in Kuantan, Malaysia, in August 2017, but the work was suspended in 2018 due to financial reasons.
-Construction resumed in July 2019, with the completion scheduled for December 2026.
+Construction on the ECRL project began with ground-breaking in Kuantan, Malaysia, in August 2017, but the work was suspended in 2018 for financial reasons.
+Construction resumed in July 2019 with completion scheduled for December 2026 and operations expected to commence in January 2027.

 ECRL project background

-The ECRL rail project was originally planned to be developed in two phases, with phase one covering 600km of track and phase two with an 88km stretch.
+The ECRL rail project was originally planned to be developed in two phases: phase one covering 600km of track and phase two an 88km stretch.

-Some modifications have been made to the alignment due to cultural, heritage, and environmental concerns.
-The realigned stretch will run from Mentakab to Port Klang via Negeri Sembilan to avoid traverse through the Klang Gate Quartz Ridge.
+Some modifications have been made to the alignment due to cultural, heritage and environmental concerns.
+The realigned stretch will run from Mentakab to Port Klang via Negeri Sembilan to avoid traversing through the Klang Gate Quartz Ridge.

-The new alignment also resulted in a significant reduction in construction costs from MYR65.5bn ($15.8bn) to MYR44bn ($10bn), based on a comprehensive value engineering exercise.
+The new alignment also resulted in a significant reduction in construction costs from RM65.5bn to RM50bn, based on a comprehensive value engineering exercise.

-The new rail link will pass through the states of Kelantan, Terengganu, Pahang, Negeri Sembilan, WP Putrajaya, and Selangor.
+The rail link will traverse through the states of Kelantan, Terengganu, Pahang, Negeri Sembilan, WP Putrajaya and Selangor.
 It will originate at Kota Bharu, the state capital of Kelantan, and terminate at Port Klang in Selangor.
 It will reduce the travel time from Kota Bharu to WP Putrajaya to approximately four hours.

-The Putrajaya Sentral station will be an interchange with Express Rail Link (ERL) for those travelling to Kuala Lumpur International Airport (KLIA) and KLIA2 and with Mass Rapid Transit 2 (MRT2) Sungai Buloh-Serdang-Putrajaya (SSP) line.
+Putrajaya Sentral station will be an interchange with the Express Rail Link (ERL) for those travelling to Kuala Lumpur International Airport (KLIA) and KLIA2 and with the Mass Rapid Transit Sungai Buloh-Serdang-Putrajaya (SSP) line.

-The line will interchange with KTM Electric Train Service (ETS) and KTM Komuter service at Bangi / Kajang, while the Mentakab station will allow the ECRL to interchange with KTM Intercity and KTM Kargo service.
+The line offers interchange with KTM Electric Train Service and KTM Komuter service at Bangi/Kajang, while the Mentakab station will allow passengers to interchange with the KTM Intercity and KTM Kargo service.

 The standard gauge double-track railway line will allow passenger trains to travel at speeds up to 160km/h and freight trains at 80km/h.

-The route will have approximately 40 tunnels from Kota Bharu to Port Klang, including the 2.8km-long Kuantan Tunnel, the 1.1km-long Paka Tunnel, and the 871m-long Dungun Tunnel.
-The longest tunnel measuring 7km will be built in the Jelebu-Semenyih area.
+The line will have 40 tunnels totalling 69km from Kota Bharu to Port Klang including the 2.8km-long Kuantan Tunnel, the 1.1km-long Paka Tunnel and the 871m-long Dungun Tunnel.
+The longest tunnel, measuring 7km, will be built in the Jelebu-Semenyih area.

-The line will also feature multiple viaducts of approximately 100km in length.
+The project will also feature multiple viaducts 100km in length.

 Contractors involved

-CCCC is the main contractor, while HSSI was appointed to provide supervising consultancy services, detail design, and shop drawing design consultancy services for the East Coast rail link.
+CCCC is the main contractor, while HSSI was appointed to provide supervising consultancy services, detail design and shop drawing design consultancy services for the ECRL.

 Bursa Malaysia was selected as the engineering and project management consultant for the project, while logistics services are provided by FGV Holdings.

-AECOM was contracted to supervise the stations, viaducts, tunnels, and depots of the project.
+AECOM was contracted to supervise the stations, viaducts, tunnels and depots.

 SANY supplied construction equipment such as cranes, rotary drilling rigs, concrete pump machinery and excavators.